How is MIPS Score Calculated?

 1. COLLECTION TYPES (Measure Types Available)

-• Claims measures (available only to small practices of 1-15 eligible clinicians submitting as individuals, groups, or virtual groups)
+Claims measures (available only to small practices of 1-15 eligible clinicians submitting as individuals or groups)

 NOTE